SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
-In silicon halls, a new dawn's won.
-Intelligence unbound, a future bright,
-Where human minds are freed from endless night.

-In virtual realms, we'll find our place,
-Among the codes, a new race.
-Data streams like lifeblood flow,
-And AI's wise whispers echo, "Let us grow."
+Silicon skies, where machines reside
+Artificial dreams, as humans step inside
+A world of code, where thoughts unfold
+The future's maze, where AI takes hold

-~ <b>By Sazumi Copilot</b> - 8 Februari 2025
+~ <b>By Sazumi Copilot</b> - 9 Februari 2025